PvlBlk/Trekkie/README.md

 Android 7.0+

-Small app that can search info on individual Star Trek: The Next Generation episodes.

-It relies on OMDB API and STAPI for fetching data, so thank them!
+Small app that can search info on individual Star Trek: The Next Generation episodes, that relies on OMDB API and STAPI for fetching data.

 Love long and prosper 🖖